-Some of the parameters within TR 103 319 are included in square brackets based upon proposals and discussions within ETSI TC BRAN, these are intended as starting points upon which to continue future work and develop technical requirements.

-The document discusses the compatibility between RLAN and ITS in the bands 5 855 MHz to 5 875 MHz (non-safety ITS), 5 875 MHz to 5 905 MHz (safety-related ITS) and 5 905 MHz to 5925 MHz (ITS extension band) ; Compatibility considered in the technical report includes Wi-Fi and ITS technology as defined in ETSI EN 302 663.
-LTE-V2X and LAA technologies as defined in ETSI TS 136 211, ETSI TS 136 101 and ETSI TS 136 104 are not part of the report.
-MCL calculations for both directions of interference have been performed and showed the need for significant separation distances if compatibility is dependent upon protection to an I/N level of -6 dB.
-No studies have been conducted to analyse the actual effects of this I/N level being reached due to intermittent interference.

-As a result, work on mitigation techniques was initiated at ETSI BRAN to help improve the compatibility between individual RLAN devices and ITS.
-These studies have focussed on "listen-before-talk" processes, where the potential interferer tries to detect whether a channel is busy before transmitting a data packet.

-Two possible approaches that have been suggested in ECC Report 244 are:
+One possible approach for further studies has been suggested in ECC Report 244 and confirmed by CEPT Report 64:

 Generic Energy Detection without any consideration of the interferer and victim signal frames: Under the assumptions considered, preliminary studies show that in the case of an energy detection threshold of -90 dBm/10 MHz for an RLAN system operating with 23 dBm/20 MHz, an ITS device with 23 dBm/20 MHz is not reliably detected.
 Further consideration is required, including on the feasibility of such a detection threshold and its impact on the RLAN operation.

+In addition, the ECC Report 244 also proposed the following option:

 Combination of energy detection and carrier sensing, such as one of the Clear Channel Assessment (CCA) modes defined in the IEEE Std.
 802.112016.
 Further study is required to assess the applicability to ITS of the interference avoidance techniques currently employed in 5 GHz RLAN systems.

+As a result, work on mitigation techniques was initiated at ETSI BRAN to help improve the compatibility between individual RLAN devices and ITS.
+ETSI created in TR 103 319: Mitigation techniques to enable sharing between RLANs and Road Tolling and Intelligent Transport systems in the 5 725 MHz to 5 925 MHz band 5 GHz WAS/RLAN sharing with transport [ref] under the assumption that WAS/RLAN would use the spectrum used by traffic safety related ITS applications (if WAS/RLAN is restricted to non-traffic safety related channels below 5875 MHz, this condition does not apply).

+Some of the parameters within TR 103 319 are included in square brackets based upon proposals and discussions within ETSI TC BRAN, these are suggested as starting points upon which to continue future work and develop technical requirements.

+The document discusses the compatibility between RLAN and ITS in the bands 5 855 MHz to 5 875 MHz (non-safety ITS), 5 875 MHz to 5 905 MHz (safety-related ITS) and 5 905 MHz to 5925 MHz (ITS extension band) ; Compatibility considered in the technical report includes RLAN and ITS technology as defined in ETSI EN 302 663.
+LTE-V2X and LAA technologies as defined in ETSI TS 136 211, ETSI TS 136 101 and ETSI TS 136 104 are not part of the report but should be considered in future compatibility studies.
+No conclusions on compatibility between ITS and RLAN can be drawn unless compatibility studies consider all ITS and RLAN technologies.

 I.e this TR is only an interim report and the mitigations to be used by WAS/RLAN to protect traffic safety related ITS are not fully defined yet.

-The impact may be too big for WAS/RLAN (too big exclusion areas/impact, too complicated mitigation technique) and it is questioned whether the sensing solutions are feasible.
-Some contributions outlined doubts whether e.g. LAA could reliably detect ITS.

 The conclusion is that the current development of such mitigation techniques is not sufficient yet to safeguard ITS (incl.
 Urban Rail) traffic safety related applications in 5875-5925 MHz.
 In addition, it is questionable whether improvement of this situation (i.e. full complete and sufficient mitigation technique specifications will be reached in the near future) will be achieved.